NYPL-Simplified/circulation-patron-web/README.md

 - Set `SHORTEN_URLS=false` to stop the app from removing common parts of the circulation manager URLs from the web app's URLs.
 - Set `CACHE_EXPIRATION_SECONDS` to control how often the app will check for changes to registry entries and circ manager authentication documents.
 - Set `AXE_TEST=true` to run the application with `react-axe` enabled (only works when `NODE_ENV` is "development").
+- Set `ANALYZE=true` to generate bundle analysis files inside `.next/analyze` which will show bundle sizes for server and client, as well as composition.

 #### Using a `.env` file